rachitnigam/Hula-hoop/README.md

 routes to hosts not on their rack.
 To establish a route to a host `hn`:

 - Run `xterm hn` from mininet CLI.
-- In the terminal, run `./test-scripts/probe.py`
+- In the terminal, run `./test-scripts/probe.py`.
+This script sends probes from the current host every `1s`.

 This will send a probe from `hn` to every other node and establish a path to `hn` from every other node.
+It will also establish a path to every other host connected the same ToR as `hn`.
 Repeat this for all node to establish a connection to them.

 Use the `./test-scripts/receieve` and `./test-script/send` script to view incoming packets and send packets to other hosts respectively.